sdcrokon90/Brawl-Stars-QR-Codes-Unlock-Rewards-and-Enhance-Your-Gameplay/README.md

 # Troubleshooting Common QR Code Issues

-If a Brawl Stars QR Code isn’t working, try these solutions:
+If a B-r-a-w-l S-t-a-r-s QR Code isn’t working, try these solutions:

 Ensure the QR code hasn’t expired – Some codes are time-sensitive.